sid189/bkfs-frontend-engineer-test-1/README.md

 ## Measurement Criteria

-  1. Did you complete the requests you said you completed? (*hint: better to leave something not done then claim its done if it isn't*)
+  1. Did you complete the requests you said you completed? (*hint: better to say something is not done then claim its done if it isn't*)
   1. Did you complete the spirit of the request and not just the minimum?
   1. Did you use best practices in building (micro-frontends), testing (selenium, cypress), deploying?